sahilbagde1/Playwright_Automation/README.md

   Browser contexts.
 Playwright creates a browser context for each test.
 Browser context is equivalent to a brand new browser profile.
 This delivers full test isolation with zero overhead.Creating a new browser context only takes a handful of milliseconds.

   Log in once.
 Save the authentication state of the context and reuse it in all the tests.
-This bypasses repetitive log-in operations in each test, yet delivers full isolation of independent tests.
+This bypasses repetitive log-in operations in each test.

 <h3 align="left">Connect with me:</h3>
 <p align="left">